web-scrobbler/web-scrobbler/src/_locales/en/privacy.md

 All data is used by the extension internally; we don't send this data to 3rd-party services.

-Settings only are stored with synchronization capability, which means that they are allowed to be synchronized across instances of browsers you are signed into.
+Settings only are stored with synchronization capability, which means that they can be synchronized across browser instances you are signed into.

-## Why does the extension access to all websites?
+## Why is the extension asking for access to all websites?

+### Why not ask for a subset of URLs supported by the extension?

 The extension supports several self-hosted services (e.g. Funkwhale), which are supposed to have user-defined URLs.
-The extension could not know these URLs, that's why access to all websites is required.
+The extension could not access these URLs, that's why it is not narrowed down.

-Also, it asks accessing for user convenience only.
-Users will not be prompted to confirm access to new websites added in new extension versions.
+Additionally it prevents users being prompted with each update to give access to the newly added connectors' URLs.

+### What happens when I don't grant it access to all websites?

+The permission can be denied, in which case it will only scrobble in a tab when the extension gets activated by clicking on its icon while on the tab.
+The grant is per tab and doesn't persist across refreshes, but this might be your desired behaviour.

 ## FAQ